digital-blueprint/dispatch-app/README.md

 ### Update app

-If you want to update the DBP Dualdelivery App in the current folder you can call:
+If you want to update the dbp dualdelivery app in the current folder you can call:

 ```bash
 npx @digital-blueprint/cli update-app dualdelivery